 - (a) Proof of Offense Elements Beyond a Reasonable Doubt.
-No person may be convicted of an offense unless each offense element is proven beyond a reasonable doubt. - (b) Offense Element Defined.
+No person may be convicted of an offense unless the government proves each offense element beyond a reasonable doubt. - (b) Offense Element Defined.
 "Offense element" includes the objective elements and culpability requirement necessary to establish liability for an offense. - (c) Objective Element Defined.
 "Objective element" means any conduct element, result element, or circumstance element.
-For purposes of this Title: - (1) "Conduct element" means any act or omission, as defined in § 22A-202, that is required to establish liability for an offense. - (2) "Result element" means any consequence that must have been caused by a person's conduct in order to establish liability for an offense. - (3) "Circumstance element" means any characteristic or condition relating to either a conduct element or result element the existence of which is required to establish liability for an offense. - (d) Culpability Requirement Defined.
-"Culpability requirement" includes each of the following: - (1) The voluntariness requirement, as provided in § 22A-203; - (2) The causation requirement, as provided in § 22A-204; and - (3) The culpable mental state requirement, as provided in § 22A-205.
+For purposes of this Title: - (1) "Conduct element" means any act or omission that is required to establish liability for an offense. - (2) "Result element" means any consequence caused by a person's act or omission that is required to establish liability for an offense. - (3) "Circumstance element" means any characteristic or condition relating to either a conduct element or result element that is required to establish liability for an offense. - (d) Culpability Requirement Defined.
+"Culpability requirement" includes: - (1) The voluntariness requirement, as provided in RCC § 22E-203(a); - (2) The culpable mental state requirement, as provided in RCC § 22E-205(a); and - (3) Any other aspect of culpability specifically required by an offense. - (e) Other Definitions.